Time zones and hubs

 VSCode extensions

-2. Type Cmd+Shift+P and then enter “Shell command: Install ‘code’ command in PATH” into the search bar that appears at the top of the screen.
+and then enter “Shell command: Install ‘code’ command in PATH” into the search bar that appears at the top of the screen.
 Select the highlighted entry.
-A notification box should appear in the bottom-right corner indicating that the command was installed successfully.
+A notification box should appear in the bottom-right corner indicating that the command was installed successfully. - Type

 Python